Sanskriti199/ai-attendance-system/README.md

 ---

+# 🚀 Deployment

+The AI Attendance System is deployed using **Streamlit Cloud and Vercel**, providing a publicly accessible web interface while supporting the application's backend services.

+- ☁️ **Streamlit** — Deployment of the Streamlit application
+- ▲ **Vercel** — Deployment of the web frontend
+- 🗄️ **Supabase** — Cloud database and real-time data management

+---

 ## 📌 About The Project

 The **AI-Powered Attendance System** is a secure and intelligent attendance management platform that combines **facial recognition and voice verification** for biometric authentication.